reelradio/docs/dev-guide.md

 <img src="img/player-layer.png">
 </div>

-While the user “browses” the site, the actual page never changes.
+While the user "browses" the site, the actual page never changes.
 Instead, the `iframe` loads the new page.
 When the user visits a page that contains the links to play exhibits, we use JavaScript to remove the anchor’s `href`, and add a function to the `onclick` event.
 This function requests the source URL for the exhibit and attaches it to the audio player, and starts the playback.

 ### How to view the player
 If a developer is working in the directory `/export/dev/foo`, then view the player at the URL `foo.dev.reelradio.com/ram/embedded_player.html` in your browser.